HistoryThis section has been translated automatically.

-Alternative: 5-fluorouracil (as monotherapy): In case of multiple areal actinic keratoses, local treatment with an ointment containing 5% 5-fluorouracil (e.g. Efudix®) is possible.
-In the case of monotherapy, the 5-fluorouracil ointment is applied 1-2 times/day, the treatment lasts 3-6 weeks.
+Alternative: 5-Fluorouracil (as monotherapy): In case of multiple areal actinic keratoses, local treatment with an ointment containing 5% 5-fluorouracil (e.g. Efudix®) is possible.
+For monotherapy, apply the 5-fluorouracil ointment 1-2 times/day, duration of treatment 3-6 weeks.
 The area to be treated must be < 500 qcm.
-In combination with curettage: Apply a thick layer of 5-fluorouracil ointment to the curetted lesion immediately after curettage; renew every 2nd day.
-For lesions < 1 cm 5-fluorouracil patch every 2-3 days.
+When combined with curettage: Immediately after curettage, apply 5-fluorouracil ointment in a thick layer to the curetted lesion; renew every 2nd day.
+For lesions < 1 cm, 5-fluorouracil patch every 2-3 days.

-Cave!
-When using 5-fluorouracil, inform the patient about the application method and NW!
+Caveat.
+When using 5-fluorouracil, inform the patient about the method of application and NW!
 Eye protection!

-Alternative combination: 5-fluorouracil + retinoids: In case of multiple surface expansion, good results have also been reported with a 5%fluorouracil ointment in combination with isotretinoin (e.g. Isotretinoin-ratiopharm; Isoderm).
-5% 5-fluorouracil (e.g. Efudix ointment) applied twice a day, isotretinoin 10-20 mg/day p.o., therapy duration 3-5 weeks.
+Alternative combination: 5-fluorouracil + retinoids: In case of multiple areal extension, good results are also reported with a 5% 5-fluorouracil ointment in combination with isotretinoin (e.g. isotretinoin-ratiopharm; Isoderm).
+Apply 5% 5-fluorouracil (e.g., Efudix ointment) 2 times/day, isotretinoin 10-20 mg/day p.o., duration of therapy 3-5 weeks.
 Strong inflammatory reactions are to be expected, if necessary apply glucocorticoid-containing creams such as 0.25% prednicarbate (e.g. Dermatop cream) in the meantime, in case of superinfection systemic antibiosis.